dalesgit/dalesgit.github.io/relg101/101-week9b.md

 And when a member of our "family" accomplishes something significant, we all feel proud.
 A perfect example of Jews (even completely secular ones) delighting in the accomplishments of our fellow Jews is the perennial popularity of Adam Sandler's Chanukkah songs, listing famous people who are Jewish.
 We all take pride in scientists like Albert Einstein or political leaders like Joe Lieberman (we don't all agree with his politics or his religious views, but we were all proud to see him on a national ticket).
 And is there a Jew who doesn't know (or at least feel pride upon learning) that Sandy Koufax declined to pitch in a World Series game that fell on Yom Kippur?

-© Copyright 5761-5771 (2001-2011), Tracey R Rich
+ Copyright 5761-5771 (2001-2011), Tracey R Rich

----

-## What do Jews believe?
-(A Christian question)

-**Question**: "What is Judaism and what do Jews believe?"

-**Answer**: What is Judaism, and who or what is a Jew?
-Is Judaism simply a religion?
-Is it a cultural identity or just an ethnic group?
-Are Jews a clan of people or are they a nation?
-What do Jews believe, and do they all believe the same things?

----
+--

 ## Definitions

-Dictionary definitions of a “Jew” include “a member of the tribe of Judah,” “an Israelite,” “a member of a nation existing in the land of Israel from the 6th century B.C. to the 1st century A.D.,” “a person belonging to a continuation through descent or conversion of the ancient Jewish people,” and “one whose religion is Judaism.”
+Dictionary definitions of a Jew include a member of the tribe of Judah, an Israelite, a member of a nation existing in the land of Israel from the 6th century B.C. to the 1st century A.D., a person belonging to a continuation through descent or conversion of the ancient Jewish people, and one whose religion is Judaism.

----
+--

 ## Who Is a Jew?